Competitive Exclusion in an Artificial Foraging Ecosystem: Seasonal Environment

 \subsection{Reduced Replenishment Rate Seasonal Model Ecosystem}

-Rather than reducing the foraging efficiency as was done above, the model RRR-21 ecosystem simulates a winter where the landscape is unable to replenish the resources as quickly as it does in the summer.
-Figure 9 provides species population trajectories for a sample of four differently seeded simulations of a model ecosystem with this RRR-21 winter.
-Figure 9b records an immediate extinction in the very first winter of the invader species.
-Though only a few resident agents remain, they will most likely propagate to the carry capacity as exemplified by Figure 5b.
-A typical extinction of the resident species after 150,000 generations is show in Figure 9d.
-Figure 9c shows a positive trend for the resident population with a steadily decreasing average invader population resulting in an invader's extinction after 20,000 generations.
-Figure 9a records a good candidate for coexistence with constant populations of both species for over 130,000 generations with a increasing resident population after generation 130,000, leading to an invader extinction at 180,000 generations.
+Rather than reducing the foraging efficiency, the model RRR-21 ecosystem simulates a winter where the landscape is unable to replenish the resources as quickly as it does in the summer.
+Figure \ref{fig:RRRcoX} provides species population trajectories for a sample of four differently seeded simulations of a model ecosystem with this RRR-21 winter.
+Figure \ref{fig:RRRcoX}b records an immediate extinction in the very first winter of the invader species.
+Though only a few resident agents remain, they will most likely propagate to the carry capacity as exemplified by Figure \ref{fig:seasonSinglePop}b.
+A long drawn out extinction of the resident species after 150,000 generations is shown in Figure \ref{fig:RRRcoX}d, exemplifying the difficulty of eliminating a small fraction of a large stochastic population \citep{ewens}.
+Note the resident population was down to one agent numerous times, the first around generation 50,000.
+And yet exclusion was more than 100,000 generations away.
+Figure \ref{fig:RRRcoX}c shows a slow positive trend for the resident population resulting in an invader's extinction after 20,000 generations, a possible candidate for coexistence.
+Figure \ref{fig:RRRcoX}a records a strong candidate for coexistence with constant populations of both species for over 130,000 generations with a increasing resident population after generation 130,000, leading to an invader extinction at 180,000 generations.